jdonaldson/golgi/Readme.md

 ```

 Using MetaGolgi for middleware lets you flexibly define complex shared
-behaviors, while adhering to the same request and return types as defined by
+behaviors, while still adhering to the input and output type parameters defined
-your Api.
+by your API.

 # Additional features